Harsha731/Leet-Code/leetcode/1905/README.md

 ## Solution 1.
 DFS

+	DFS for Sinking: The algorithm first traverses matrix B and sinks (marks as water) any islands (cells with value 1) that are not present in matrix A (i.e., cells in A that are 0).
+	Count Remaining Islands: After sinking, the algorithm then counts the remaining islands in B by performing another DFS.
+Each time it finds an island (cell with value 1), it marks it as visited and increments the island count.
+	Return Count: Finally, it returns the count of the sub-islands that are fully contained within the land of A.

 **Intuition**: If an island in `B` overlaps with a water cell in `A`, then this island shouldn't be considered.

 **Algorithm**